All resources

 It will trigger a "#REF!” error indicating an issue with the sheet reference.
 This error typically arises when the sheet named 'Sheet8' doesn't exist or has been renamed or deleted.

 To resolve this, ensure that 'Sheet8' is the correct name of the sheet you're referencing and that it exists in your workbook.
-Correct the sheet name in your formula to match the existing sheet name where your data range (B2:E22) is located.
+Correct the sheet name in your formula to match the existing sheet name where your data range (B3:E15) is located.

 Clarifying the #NAME?
 Error

-The #NAME? error in sheets arises due to typos in the formula.
+The #NAME? error in Sheets arises due to typos in the formula.

 The above formula indicates that the spreadsheet does not recognize the function due to a spelling mistake.
 In this example, "UNIQE" is a typo for the correct function name, "UNIQUE."
 This error commonly occurs when there's a discrepancy in how a function is spelled, leading Sheets to interpret it as an unknown function.

+To rectify this, ensure the function name is spelled correctly as =UNIQUE(B3:B15).
 This correction should resolve the error and allow the function to operate as intended.

-Advanced-Data Management with the UNIQUE Function in Google Sheets
+Advanced Data Management with the UNIQUE Function in Google Sheets

 The UNIQUE function in Google Sheets is essential for users looking to enhance their data management capabilities by eliminating duplicate entries.
 This ensures data accuracy and enriches the analytical processes.